Librum-Reader/Librum/README.md

 Librum's objective is to make your reading more <b>productive</b>; to that end, we provide you with a variety of features that you can access via a <b>simple</b> and <b>straightforward</b> interface.<br>
 These features include:
 - A modern e-reader
-- Creating a personalized library
+- A personalized and customizable library
-- Meta-data editing
+- Book meta-data editing
-- A free in-app bookstore with more than 60.000 books
+- A free in-app bookstore with more than 70.000 books
 - Book syncing across all of your devices
 - Highlighting
-- Note-taking
 - Bookmarking
-- Extensive search
+- Text search
-- Tags
-- TTS (Text to speech)
-- Automated page scrolling
-- Syncing with third parties (Google drive, Dropbox, Nextcloud)
-- Custom plugins
 - Unlimited customization
+- Note-taking (Coming Soon)
+- TTS (Coming Soon)
-- Personalized reading statistics
+- Personalized reading statistics (Coming Soon)
-- No-login book reading
+- No-login book reading (Coming Soon)
-- Sharing / Printing pages

 Want a new feature?
 Feel free to leave a feature request ticket!